couleur-tweak-tips/CTT/docs/video/index.md

 # :material-video-box: Introduction

-This section of the wiki will show you how to optimally configure software to help you produce high-quality and optionally motion blurred videos with your own optimised personal workflow.
+This category is dedicated to document optimal configurations of programs for creating video content (optionally with [high quality motion blur](./smoothie/index.md)) and help you forge your own personal production workflow.

 ## :material-book: Definitions